reeyah-alt/portfolio/README.md

 # portfolio

-This is a portfolio website i made, using html and css.
+This is a portfolio website I made, using html and css.